Latest health advice on face masks

 - Take measures to ensure drivers of courtesy vehicles minimise close contact with passengers where possible.

-- High energy dance, as well as singing and wind instruments, can spread COVID-19 if a participant is infected.
-Additional planning around these activities should be undertaken from a work health and safety perspective, including ensuring 3 metres distance from the audience.
-Group singing or chanting is particularly high risk and so should continue to be avoided.
+- Solo singing and wind instruments, can spread COVID-19 if a participant is infected.
+Additional planning around these activities should be undertaken from a work health and safety perspective, including ensuring 5 metres distance from the audience.

 - Education programs should be conducted in accordance with the NSW Government guidelines on Schools and Childcare.
 Students do not need to follow strict adult physical distancing guidelines but should follow good hygiene practices.
 Staff should continue to maintain 1.5m physical distancing from students where practical.

 - Ensure bathrooms are well stocked with hand soap and paper towels or hand dryers.

 - Consider modifying religious rites or rituals to avoid direct contact where practical, such as communion or other similar practices.
 Where this is not practical, ensure hands are washed before and after each interaction with soap and water or hand sanitiser.

 - Avoid sharing books, drinking cups or other shared objects used during the service such as collection plates.
 Also consider putting barriers around frequently touched objects of worship, such as shrines, relics or fonts, to prevent people frequently touching these.